 It is being triggered by the feeling of being betrayed and unwanted.
 But as you have read before in this article, depression is just one of the many emotions from the rollercoaster-like aftermath of infidelity.
 So, how to move on after being cheated?

-First you will deny the facts, mostly because you are in shock.
+First, you will deny the facts, mostly because you are in shock.
 You keep telling yourself over and over that what has happened to you simply is not possible.

 The next phase is about harboring this anger deep inside of you until you feel pure resentment.
 You might also lash out at the people around you, particularly those who are close to you.

 Finally, we come to the stage of reflection and depression.
 It is during this stage that you discover what has really happened and you come to terms with it.
 Exactly due to that reason, it is also possible that you will experience depression, ranging from a minor to a major one.